sudheerj/datastructures-algorithms/src/javascript/algorithms/strings/8.palindromicSubstrings/palindromicSubstrings.md

 **Algorithmic Steps**
-This problem is solved with the help of **Expand around center** approach.
+This problem is solved with the help of **Expanding around center** approach.
 The algorithmic approach can be summarized as follows:

 1. Write a preliminary check by just returning the input string length when its size is less than 2.